shanecoen/code-institute-portfolio-1/README.md

 Some of its key features include:

-* Users can easily access information on both Colombia and Peru,
+* Adventurers can easily access information on both Colombia and Peru,
-* Users can view photo galleries of available destinations,
+* Adventurers can view photo galleries of available destinations,
 * More information on these destinations is available via the clickable links,
-* Users can view videos showcasing the available treks,
+* Adventurers can view videos showcasing the available treks,
-* Users can easily contact Shaco Adventures via the contact form to declare their interest in up-coming treks and also seek information on other amazing destinations,
+* Adventurers can easily contact Shaco Adventures via the contact form to declare their interest in up-coming treks and also seek information on other amazing destinations,
-* Access to official Shaco Adventures social media is easily accessible via social links where users can get even more information,
+* Access to official Shaco Adventures social media is easily accessible via social links where adventurers can get even more information,
 * The website is responsive and can be easily accessed and viewed on any device i.e. mobile, tablet or desktop.